 Faced with extraordinary challenges, boards of directors are establishing committees and task forces, teams of people responsible for formulating plans to address acute problems the organization faces.
-Here’s how to organize your task force team to solve problems successfully with maximum stakeholder buy in.
+Here’s how to lead a task force team to solve problems successfully with maximum stakeholder buy in.

 Your change management task force will benefit by using a structured process.
 The process serves as a framework that helps focus conversations and keeps your task force team moving forward towards successful outcomes.
 I detail a framework ideal for change management task force teams in Chapter 2 of Teamwork 9.0.

 The framework consists of nine steps that takes your task force team from Step 1, defining problems and goals, to Step 9, assessing the solution’s effectiveness.
 Here’s a summary of the nine steps:

 Step 1: Problem-Goal — Identify the problems and define the goals.